top of page

 …if they are temporarily coming to Illinois?

-While out-of-state social workers cannot yet utilize telehealth services to see clients temporarily visiting Illinois, they may do so beginning January 1, 2023, thanks to the governor signing House Bill 4797 into law on May 13, 2022.
+Beginning January 1, 2023, out-of-state social workers may utilize telehealth services to see clients temporarily visiting Illinois thanks to the governor signing House Bill 4797 into law on May 13, 2022.
 Beginning January 1, 2023, the law will allow for a short-term visitor to Illinois to continue telehealth services with their home state therapist so long as they: 1) have a pre-existing therapeutic relationship with a therapist; 2) their therapist is licensed to practice social work in their home state; and 3) they cap the total sessions allowed in a year to 15 sessions with no more than 5 sessions occurring in any month.
 The bill also allows for non-resident college students to continue to see their social worker from their home state so long as they have a pre-existing therapeutic relationship with that social worker and that the student is currently enrolled in an Illinois college or university.

 For more info, contact the Illinois licensing board: IDFPR.